-This topic introduces the basic concepts related to DataWorks, including the workflow, solution, SQL script template, node, instance, commit operation, script, resource, function, and output name.
+This topic introduces the basic concepts in DataWorks, including workspace, workflow, solution, SQL script template, node, instance, commit operation, script, resource, function, and output name.

-- A hierarchical directory structure is supported.
-We recommend that you create a maximum of four levels of subfolders.
+- Supports a hierarchical directory structure.
+We recommend that you create a maximum of four levels of subdirectories for a workflow.

-- You can view and optimize each workflow from a business perspective.
+- Allows you to view and optimize the workflow from the business perspective.

-- You can deploy and manage each workflow as a whole.
+- Allows you to deploy and manage the workflow as a whole.

-- You can view each workflow on a dashboard to efficiently develop code.
+- Allows you to view the workflow on a dashboard to develop code with improved efficiency.